zavsnar/knowledge_base/postgres_mvcc.md

  `fillfactor` percentage of page size after which the next `INSERT` will add row in next page.
 And the reminder (100% - fillfactor) will be used for `UPDATE`s of current rows.
 By default `fillfactor` for tables = 100 and for indexes = 90.

 **Best practice**: If you are going to insert rows without updates it is a good idea to set `fillfactor=100` for index.
-For example for Materialised Views (https://stash.wargaming.net/projects/CLANWARS/repos/wgelen/browse/wgelen/storage/postgresql/leaderboards_repository.py#223,226).
+For example for Materialised Views (--placeholder for example --.

 In-page vacuuming executes in 2 cases:
  * when previous `UPDATE` could not find space in current page and marked current page for cleaning and inserted in next page.
 Page is vacuuming in next access